dhonus/tofu-dreams/content/posts/sweet/vanocka/index.md

 title: "Vánočka"
 date: 2025-12-23T10:00:00+01:00
 draft: false
-tags: ["baked", "muffins"]
+tags: ["baked", "czech", "christmas"]
 categories: ["Sweet"]
 ---
-I don't really do holidays, but baking needlessly elaborate bread is something I can fuck with.
+I don't really do holidays, but baking needlessly elaborate bread *is* something I can fuck with.
-Vánočka is a Czech braided loaf with nuts and enough sugar to legally qualify as a substance problem.
+Vánočka is a type of Czech braided loaf with nuts and enough sugar to qualify as a substance problem.
+This one is heavily sugar reduced.

 <div class="recipe" id="recipe">
 Prep time: 1 hour 30 minutes